 In 2013 further damage was done to the trail by the passing of a trough system that affected the whole island.
 Despite these negative impacts the trail remained untouched, visitation was low because of the trail condition, shrubs and trees grew up on the trail way covered by vines thus making the trail impassable.
 To get to the summit one had to bend down and go through dark vine tunnels amid obstacles of shrubs and dangerous vines for most of the way.
 At the end of the tree line grass completely covered the trail past waist height with just a very narrow foot path which was barely visible almost to the top.

 At a meeting on 5th September the stakeholders decided to implement work on 19th of September, to clear the trail.

 A crew of 8 was decided on however one did not turn up on the first day and was left off.
 The work was done with a 7 man crew in 126 man days.

 Trail clearing began from the second ridge but was subsequently extended to the top, clearing the narrow trail that was barely visible of grass which covered it.
-We decided to clear a path 4 feet wide in areas where possible; however in some areas this was exceeded while some parts were 4 feet was not possible as these were narrower.
+We decided to clear 4 feet wide path in areas where possible; however in some this was exceeded while some parts 4 feet was not possible as these were too narrow.

-Because the trail was not cleared from trees that had blocked it since 2010 hikers made alternative routes around these blockage, these were cleared and the trail rerouted to its original path.
+Because the trail was not cleared from trees that had blocked it since 2010 hikers made alternative routes around these blockages, these were cleared and the trail rerouted to its original path.